ejmg/AgeofInfo/_posts/2016-12-29-setting-up-twitter-bot-with-python-and-tweepy.md

 2. You then call the `getTimeline()` method you just typed earlier, retrieving the 100 last tweets from your timeline
 3. You then do a list comprehension, taking only the `text` field from each tweet and remaking the list
 4. You then enter a try-catch block which contains the following:
-    A. An if-else block which checks to the size of the list and tweets if it isn't empty
+   1. An if-else block which checks to the size of the list and tweets if it isn't empty
-    B. an tweepy.RateLimitError catch block, which catches the error and tweets to terminal that you've gone over the API limit for the given hour
+   2. an tweepy.RateLimitError catch block, which catches the error and tweets to terminal that you've gone over the API limit for the given hour
-    C. A general tweepy.TweepError catch block, which catches a multitude of errors and thus just prints the error type.
+   3. A general tweepy.TweepError catch block, which catches a multitude of errors and thus just prints the error type.

 In case you haven't already noticed, by tweeting "My last tweet is as follows..." before retrieving your last 100 tweets via `getTimeline()`, your last tweet, by default, is that tweet just given ;) Furthermore, I put in the try-catch block to show you the built in error capabilities of tweepy.
 Rather than just leaving you to your own devices, tweepy has some built in data types that help you figure out what is going on with your code and mitigate a problem if detected.
 Finally, if you didn't already, you now know what a try-catch block looks like.
 Congrats!

 ## Step 4: Search Twitter and Replying to Tweets

 Good job on making it this far, we are almost done.
 Before I let you go, let's try two more things: searching twitter and replying to tweets.
-Type of the following, first another method and then the following line into your driver:
+Type up the following, first another method and then the following line into your driver:

 ```python
 def searchTweet(api, searchTerm):